VALUING PROPERTY FOR PROBATE IN 2023

-For probate purposes, the house's value is defined as its open market value, which is what the property might reasonably fetch if it was sold on the open market to a (willing) buyer on the date of transfer.
-This means that any peculiarities (such as a buyer desperate to purchase on the property's street and willing to pay well over the odds) should be ignored.
+House value in a probate context is its open market value, which is what the property might reasonably fetch if it was sold on the open market to a (willing) buyer on the date of transfer.
 Usually, the transfer date is the day the deceased died, but if he or she gave the property away as a gift within the previous seven years, then it is the date the gift was given.
+Any peculiarities (such as a buyer desperate to purchase on the property’s street and willing to pay well over the odds) should be ignored.

 What’s the best approach for straightforward situations?

 If the property is of standard construction and in an area where there are similar properties, HM Revenue and Customs advise you to check advertised prices with local estate agents for houses or flats of the same size and in the same condition.
 Zoopla and Rightmove can also provide details of recent sale prices locally.